-- In one version of the Medusa myth, the god Poseidon defiles Athena's temple by raping the priestess Medusa there.
-Athena is so enraged by her temple being violated that she curses Medusa by turning her into a gorgon whose appearance is so hideous that it causes on-lookers to turn to stone.
+- In one version of the Medusa myth, the god Poseidon rapes the priestess Medusa in Athena's temple.
+Athena is so enraged by her temple being defiled that she curses Medusa by turning her into a gorgon whose appearance is so hideous that it causes on-lookers to turn to stone.
 Of course the real guilty party, Poseidon, escapes without even the slightest punishment because he's a god.

 - In one of the Platonic Dialogues, this trope is used to illustrate the question of whether morality comes merely from reward and punishment or from some deeper source.
 In his example, Plato uses a theoretical "loved tyrant" who gets one Karma Houdini after another as the counterpart to a "hated philosopher" who is a perpetual Karmic Butt-Monkey.
 In Plato's view, the philosopher is still better off because through his well-ordered rational soul, he has found Eudaimonia (true happiness) despite having his eyes gouged out with a hot poker and being sent to Hell by the Greek gods who are just as susceptible to false propaganda as the mortals.